Read the Latest WHY…

 Some posts are essays, whether original or shared, that may be longer or shorter.
 Other posts may be shorter altogether.
 The bottom line is to offer ideas founded upon real evidence and avoid those based only upon opinion, preference, or whim.
 Ideas are rarely exhaustive, and details can always be added or reconsidered, which is really the aim – what else can be considered?
 Whose voice is missing?
 What presumptions belong to me or to you, as we learn what others understand?
 Raising the level of discourse isn’t meant to be a solution except perhaps for solving perfunctory thinking.
 Let’s improve the process of reaching solutions by listening, thinking, researching, discussing, and revising, then listening once again.

-“Raising the level of discourse,” the phrase, became part of the class vernacular more recently, perhaps four or five years ago.
-Listening to people in all sorts of venues and trying to account for their wide range of styles and proprieties, I still found a lot of similarity when it came to opinionated discussion: cursory, repetitive, quick, even strident, at times flat-out uninformed.
+“Raising the level of discourse,” the phrase, became part of the class vernacular sometime around 2012 or 2013.
+Listening to people in all sorts of venues and trying to account for their wide range of styles and proprieties, I still found a lot of similarity when it came to opinionated discussion: cursory, repetitive, quick, or even strident, and at times just flat-out uninformed.
 The 24-hour news cycle, we know, relies upon discourse and talking heads – some worthwhile, some windbags.
-I don’t solely fault TV news, even if John Stewart did retire at 53 as America’s most trusted news anchor.
+I don’t solely fault TV news, even if Jon Stewart did retire at 53 as America’s most trusted news anchor.
 Nor do I solely fault the Age of Twitter, even if long-form journalism is fading away – what really may be fading away is our attention spans.
 With students, my example was standing in line at the local Tim Horton’s as conversation turns to the latest current events.
 While listening, perhaps we’re sizing up the positions put forward by different people – listening for evidence to explain why someone believes what they say – and realising as we speak that they’ll be sizing us up, too.
-On the other hand, perhaps we’re sizing up ourselves, listening and realising how little we know about that topic, and deciding to keep our mouths shut instead.
+On the other hand, perhaps we’re sizing up ourselves, listening and realising how little we know about that topic, and deciding to keep our mouths shut.